Australian money and currency

 Australia uses Australian dollars and cents.
-All other currencies will be accepted at banks.
+Banks will accept all other currencies.
 Credit cards are easy to use in Cairns, and there are a vast amount of ATM and Eftpos machines that will work with most overseas accounts.

-Australian notes are made out of polymer (plastic), so no worries if they go through the washing machine.
+Australian notes are made of polymer (plastic), so no worries if they go through the washing machine but not the dryer!
 The letters are colourful and easily recognized.

 The green note features Dame Nellie Melba, a famous Australian operatic soprano, on one side.
 The other side of the note featured John Monash, a First World War commander who served as Melbourne University’s vice-chancellor from 1923 to 1931.
 The note also features golden wattle.
 The note also features five raised bumps along the edge to benefit people with low vision and the blind.

 The twenty-dollar note is red.
-It features Reverend John Flynn, who pioneered the Royal Flying Doctor Service on one side.
-On the other side, Mary Reibey arrived in Australia as a convict and later became a successful businesswoman in shipping and trading.
+One side features the Reverend John Flynn, who pioneered the Royal Flying Doctor Service; the other side, Mary Reibey, who arrived in Australia as a convict and later became a successful businesswoman in shipping and trading.

 The ten-dollar notes are blue, featuring AB ‘Banjo Paterson on one side, who is famous for his Australian poetry.
-On the other side, Dame Mary Gilmore is featured.
+Dame Mary Gilmore is featured on the other side.
 Dame Mary Gilmore was a founding member of the Fellowship of Australian Writers as an Author, poet, journalist and campaigner against injustice and deprivation.

 The five-dollar note is pink and purple.
-On one side of the note, Queen Elizabeth II is featured, and the new parliament house on the other.
+Queen Elizabeth II is featured on one side of the note, and the new parliament house is on the other.

 Australian coins generally feature certain people and animals.
-There are also times when the Royal Australian Mint also at times runs unique coins
+There are also times when the Royal Australian Mint produces some unique coins.

 The $2 coin is the most valuable of the Australian coins.
 The colour of the coin is gold.
 On one side of the coin, a drawing of Gwoya Jungarai, an Aboriginal Edler, is featured.
 The other side features Queen Elizabeth II.